 - State Identity Theft Protection Laws & ARRA Breach Notification Requirements

 - Identity Theft Protection Program Requirements

 HIPAA Solutions – Parts 1 & 2

-One of the cornerstones of a successful HIPAA security program is the performance of a risk analysis and the creation of a risk management program.
+One of the cornerstones of a successful HIPAA security program is the performance of risk analysis and the creation of a risk management program.
 These two chapters will walk you through a program of risk analysis and show you are how to perform one that focuses on the specific areas that HIPAA requires.
 You will learn techniques to set a severity scale that is specific to your organization; evaluate and compare risk elements against it; identify and quantify your assets; clarify threats and vulnerabilities that can compromise those assets; develop a strategy to protect against those threats that are both operationally effective and economically efficient.
 When you complete this section, you will be ready to help get your organization compliant now, and keep it that way into the future.

 Meaningful Use is one of the hottest current topics in Healthcare.
 In stages, the Meaningful Use program lays out a series of accomplishments and metrics that over time lead to achieving the objective of securely automating healthcare institutions and providers.
 In addition to having a program of steps over the years of 2011-2016, the US Government has outlined a financial incentive program to further encourage participation and compliance, and reduce the impact of this pervasive change.
 This module covers:

 - ARRA & Meaningful Use Rule Overview

 - Meaningful Use Requirements – Stage 1 & 2